 If your speech-language pathologist (SLP) doesn’t give you a specific set of exercises, it may be up to you to decide what you’re going to do each day and when.
 It’s a good idea to make a “sandwich” of difficulty.
 That is, start with something that’s not too challenging to warm up the brain, then move to the harder tasks, then finish up with something a bit easier to leave yourself feeling confident.

 Find a place in your home that’s comfortable, but not too comfortable to do your work.
 If the couch or a recliner leaves you too relaxed, your focus may relax too.
 Sitting at the kitchen table or at a desk is a good idea, as it can put you into a work mindset.
 Of course, if sitting upright in a chair is physically uncomfortable, you won’t be able to focus on your work either.

 Background noise makes it difficult to focus, so turn off the TV or radio when you do your homework.
 Silence the alerts on your phone and computer.
 Pick a time when family members aren’t all in the same room.
 Sometimes a peaceful background of music can help you focus, so experiment with what works for you.

 5) Have a Helper on Hand

 A communication partner can be a big help with speech therapy exercises.
 A helper can let you know whether an answer is correct or clear, provide cues when you’re stuck, or engage in conversation to help you practice a strategy.
-S/he may be able to offer technical help, should you need it, if you’re practicing with a computer or tablet.
+They may be able to offer technical help, should you need it, if you’re practicing with a computer or tablet.
 Having your helper attend some of your speech therapy sessions can be useful too.
-The helper will learn tips from the therapist that s/he can reinforce at home.
+The helper will learn tips from the therapist that they can reinforce at home.
 Homework helpers can join you via Skype, Facetime, or phone as well, so your loved ones can still support you even if they don’t live nearby.